AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/user-and-group-sync-for-publish-tier.md

 ### Sticky sessions and Encapsulated Tokens {#sticky-sessions-and-encapsulated-tokens}

-AEM as a Cloud Service has cookie-based sticky sessions enabled, which ensures that an end-user is routed to the same publish node on each request.
-To increase performance, the encapsulated token feature is required so the user record in the repository does not need to be referenced on each request.
-If the publish node which an end-user has an affinity to is replaced, their user id record is available on the new publish node, as described in the [data synchronization](#data-synchronization-data-synchronization) section below.
+AEM as a Cloud Service enables cookie-based sticky sessions, ensuring an end-user is routed to the same publish node on each request.
+In particular cases, such as user traffic spikes, the encapsulated token feature might increase performance so the user record in the repository does not need to be referenced on each request.
+If the publish node to which an end-user has an affinity is replaced, their user ID record is available on the new publish node, as described in the [data synchronization](#data-synchronization-data-synchronization) section below.

 To leverage the encapsulated token feature, please submit a request to Customer Support indicating the appropriate program and environments.
 More importantly, the encapsulated token can not be enabled without [data synchronization](#data-synchronization-data-synchronization) and must be enabled together.
 Therefore, carefully review the use case before enabling and ensure the feature is essential.